 Ismael Gomez is a Cuban-American filmmaker.
-In 2009, he received an Artist Fellowship grant to pursue his B.A in Film Production.
-After completing his studies, he began to work as lead editor on several motion pictures and commercials for theatrical and TV release.
-Some of his projects have screened at Cannes, Starz Denver, Tribeca, and Miami International film festivals.
+In 2009, he received an Artist Fellowship grant to pursue his B.A degree in Film Production.
+After completing his studies, he began to work as lead editor on several motion pictures and commercials for theatrical and TV releases.
+Some of his projects have been screened at Cannes, Starz Denver, Tribeca, and Miami International film festivals.

 His film is Death of a Fool.

 A teenager and his dying grandfather conduct afterlife investigations in Miami when a mysterious man hires them to find the secret to immortality.

 Ismael was able to generate close to $75,000 in rentals and sales on Amazon using about $9000 in Facebook Ads.
 In this conversation, I dig in deep on how he did this, his techniques, and how he used the Filmtrepreneur Method to create additional revenue outside of TVOD.

 Now guys, today we have a success story as a story of TVOD, actually working with Amazon and cracking the code of Amazon and making money with an independent film.
 The filmmakers name is Ismael Gomez, and his film is called Death of a fool.
 And he was able to use $9,000 of Facebook ads to generate $72,000 in sales through teavana on Amazon.
 And in our conversation, I dig deep in his techniques, how he did it, what his ideas were to target his specific niche audience, and much, much more.
 So without any further ado, please enjoy my conversation with Ismael Gomez.
 I like to welcome him so his Ismael Gomez III How you doing?